 “Anything given by the Henry Brothers tends to have a high level of interactivity. ..I think (they) are often hired for that entertainment level more than anything.
 They are a good pair to kick off or end a conference with, that’s for sure” – The Turkish TEFL Blog, 2010.

-John Henry Moorcroft and Paul Henry Zarraga are English teachers involved in ELT publishing in Turkey, currently working for Cambridge University Press and also touring the country giving workshops and presentations to English teachers, mainly on the use of poetry, storytelling and other lively activities for the language classroom.
+John Henry Moorcroft and Paul Henry Zarraga are English teachers involved in ELT publishing in Turkey, currently working for ITI and for Dunya Education, and also touring the country giving workshops and presentations to English teachers, mainly on the use of poetry, storytelling and other lively activities for the language classroom.

 In the words of David Dodgson from Ankara, Turkey: “Oh, and we also had the Henry Brothers doing a ‘stand-up’ (as in the comedy style rather than making everyone get up – althought they did that too ) plenary. ……. it was great for adding a lighter touch to an intense day of talks!”

-Since then they’ve been doing conference plenaries as well as giving workshops on topics including non-verbal communication, critical thinking, poetry in the classroom, storytelling, using interactive whiteboards, writing skills, using graded readers, using dictionaries, and many more.
+The Henry Brothers, as well as their work in ELT publishing, teaching, and teacher training, have given conference plenaries and workshops on topics including non-verbal communication, critical thinking, poetry in the classroom, storytelling, using interactive whiteboards, writing skills, using graded readers, using dictionaries, and many more.

-Some of the things we do are demonstrations of activities from Cambridge University Press ELT materials, some are our interpretations of poems and stories from other sources (such as Michael Rosen’s We’re Going on a Bear Hunt, or John Foster’s poem Football Story), some are traditional ballads and folk tales, and some we wrote ourselves.
+Some of the things we do are our interpretations of poems and stories from other sources (such as Michael Rosen’s We’re Going on a Bear Hunt, or John Foster’s poem Football Story), some are traditional ballads and folk tales, and some we wrote ourselves.
 It’s a rich mixture and it’s all performed in our unique high-energy style.
 We’re sure that in a Henry Brothers presentation you’ll find material to use in the classroom on Monday morning, and you’ll have a good time to boot.

 All in all the Henry Brothers performances are still the best part of our working lives and we’re really pleased that they remain popular with teachers all around Turkey.

-As well as giving conference plenaries, workshops and demonstrations of activities from teaching materials they also visit schools in costumes of the characters in the Cambridge coursebooks for primary school……
+As well as giving conference plenaries, workshops and demonstrations of activities from teaching materials they have been known to travel in disguise……

 Our most performed workshops have been………